 There was only one thing of any real interest in the solar system that she intended as her final target.
 A massive lone space station named Persepolis.
 There were some mining operations there in the asteroid belts, as well as some small self-sufficient colonies and a ski resort on the fifth planet, but for the most part, only the station meant anything.

-“There is however, the matter of a small garrison there ma’am.
-By small, I mean real small,” Commander Alisa Jackson, the admiral’s flag intelligence officer, mentioned as she pointed to the holographic table.
+“There is, however, the matter of a small garrison ma’am.
+By small, I mean really small,” Commander Alisa Jackson, the admiral’s flag intelligence officer, mentioned as she pointed to the holographic table.
 “The local garrison is hardly worth mentioning.
 According to the most recent reports from spies in-system the garrison is lax, under-strength, and behind on refits.
 In short, they’re easy pickings for us.
-If I were in charge of the HF’s Fleet Command, I’d be thinking about putting that particular rear admiral out to pasture.
+If I oversaw the HF’s Fleet Command, I’d be thinking about putting that particular rear admiral out to pasture.
 We shouldn’t be facing anything more than three battleship squadrons and a heavy cruiser division and their escorts.
-Call it sixteen or twenty battleships and any fixed defenses versus our entire fleet.”
+Call it twelve battleships and any fixed defenses versus our entire fleet.”

-Nancy turned to Lieutenant-Commander Sadie McNally, her flag ops officer, “How soon until we’re able to get underway?”
+Nancy turned to Lieutenant-Commander Sadie McNally, her flag operations officer, “How soon until we’re able to get underway?”

 Sadie looked down at a datapad in her hand, “Our initial reports show that we should be able to get underway within three days ma’am.”

 Nancy looked around at her flag officers, “Three days to finish repairs and resupply.
 Let’s see if we can get that down by at least a day.
 Get that message out to the other ships of the fleet; make resupply the number one priority.
 I want us underway in two days.”